dennisbabkin/BinSerialize/README.md

 ## Screencasts

-You can view my code this project in the following screencasts:
+You can view me code this project in the following screencasts:

 Part 1: Serialization